amrtarek-dev/knowledge/5-Cybersecurity/1-CISSP.md

 - Investigation begin once a security incident has been identified.
 - If there is an active attack, mitigating the attack and preventing it from escalating further is essential.
-- A digital forensic investigation must take place after attack to identify (when, how, why) the breach occured.
+- A digital forensic investigation must take place after attack to identify (when, how, why) the breach occured. using tools such as:
+- Training and awareness
+- Reporting and documentation
+- Intrusion detection and prevention
+- SIEM tools
+- Log management
+- Incident management
+- Playbooks
+- Post-breach forensics
+- Reflecting on lessons learned
 ## 8. Software development security
 uses secure coding practices,
 which are a set of recommended guidelines that are used to create secure applications and services.